 Don’t be obsessed with loyalty programs

 Loyalty programs sure provide a lot of benefits and can allow you to experience some amazing things like staying in luxurious hotels and flying first class.
 However, with time this loyalty becomes less rewarding as the competition increases and the loyalty programs can start determining your travel plans and not the other way around.
 This is something that should never happen!
 Besides, you can get even better deals than the one provided by loyalty programs because the market is more competitive than it ever was.
+Some of these offers even cover your entire vacation and allow you to have some luxury on a budget while traveling.

 Consider an all-inclusive but don’t forget about deal sites